regiregi22/RaspiNail/raspibolt_60_bonus.md

 *Difficulty: medium*

-The iOS & Android app Shango provides a neat interface for the RaspiBolt, to manage peers & channels, make payments and create invoices.
+The iOS & Android app Shango provides a neat interface for the RaspiNail, to manage peers & channels, make payments and create invoices.

 [![Electrum](images/60_shango.png)](raspibolt_68_shango.md)